MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The game developer only needs to drop `grug.c` into their existing project, which is a roughly 7500 line long file, and `grug.h`, which is under 100 lines long.
 It contains an entire compiler and linker, currently capable of outputting 64-bit ELFs (so no Windows, just Linux), containing x86-64 instructions (so no ARM).
 Its GitHub repository is found [here](https://github.com/MyNameIsTrez/grug/).

 I am currently in the process of writing games and non-games that show off grug.
 Since most languages can either call functions from `grug.c` directly, or are able to load it as a library, grug can be used by almost every programming language under the sun.
-The "How a game developer might use grug" header later on in this blog post shows an example of how grug can be used by a game written in C.
+The "How a game developer might use grug" section of this blog post shows an example of how grug can be used by a game written in C.

 ## Runtime error handling